Do you have to have a United Church background to attend Golden Lake Camp?

-We offer a full refund, minus the $50 deposit, at any point up to two weeks before the week of camp a child is registered to attend.
+We offer a full refund, minus a $50 processing fee, at any point up to two weeks before the week of camp a child is registered to attend.
 In the case of a confirmed medical or family emergency, or a reported problem with head lice, the same refund is available right up to the morning of registration day.
 Once a child has arrived to register, no refunds are available.

 All parents of campers must check regularly for head lice for two weeks before camp begins, including on the morning of registration.
 Full refunds (minus a $50 registration fee) are available for parents who report this problem to us before leaving home.
 If, in spite of all this, campers do arrive with head lice, we may possibly be able to deal with the problem, but we can’t promise to do so.
 If we cannot deal with the problem, the camper must return home, and be rebooked either later in the summer (at no extra cost) or for a week the following summer (at no extra cost).